ayenpure/ayenpure.github.io/index.markdown

 Outside my academic and career persuits, I am passionate about Crossfit and the outdoors.
-My love for the outdoors stems from the fact that I'm a Punekar (Puneite) and have grown up exploring all scaling the forts in Maharashtra and the mountains of the Sahyadris.
+My love for the outdoors stems from the fact that I'm a Punekar (Puneite) and have grown up exploring and scaling the forts around Maharashtra and the mountains in the Sahyadris.
 I've been enjoying crossfit and olympic weightlifting since 2019.